spalladino/mvam-chatbot-spike/README.md

 cp config/secrets.yml.sample config/secrets.yml
 ```

-Then you need to fill your [Telegram bot unique token](https://core.telegram.org/bots#botfather) to the `secrets.yml` file and your database credentials to `database.yml`.
+Then you need to fill your [Telegram bot unique token](https://core.telegram.org/bots#botfather) and your [Pandorabots credentials](https://developer.pandorabots.com/) to the `secrets.yml` file and your database credentials to `database.yml`.

+Alternatively, you can set the equivalent environment variables for secrets (in all caps) and `DATABASE_URL` for connecting to the DB.

 After this you need to create and migrate your database: